Kaiurungi Hao Ika

 - knowledge of the habits and location of the fish species they're catching

-- the ability to identify fish using radar and echo-sounders
+- the ability to identify where fish are using radar and echo-sounders

 - knowledge of tides, coastlines, marine hazards and the weather